Columbus, Ohio is the Number One High Tech City In America

-Famous Wendy's Hamburgers HQ In Columbus-Dublin
+Famous Wendy's Hamburgers HQ in Columbus and Dublin

 Columbus was named by Forbes.com as the Number One Up and Coming High Tech City in America in 2010, because of Battelle Memorial Institute and its partners.
+The high ranking designation has stuck for many years.

-Velocys is a product company of Battelle, cutting the cost of gathering the energy of 3 trillion cubic feet of globally stranded natural gas via conversion to easy to ship liquid gas.
+Velocys is a product company of Battelle, cutting the cost of gathering the energy of 3 trillion cubic feet of globally stranded natural gas via conversion to easy-to-ship liquid gas.

-The Arena District
+The Arena District, Downtown Columbus

-New Jobs and Business News in Columbus
+New Tech Jobs and Business in Columbus

 - 150 + Jobs - open positions | TechLife Ohio (Formerly TechLife Columbus) Columbus, Ohio